COMP SCI 7210 - Foundations of Computer Science - Python A

 North Terrace Campus - Semester 1 - 2020

 General Course Information

-Course Code COMP SCI 7210 Course Foundations of Computer Science - Python A Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Course Description This course will develop your coding and problem-solving skills with a focus on data and data science.
+Course Code COMP SCI 7210 Course Foundations of Computer Science - Python A Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Course Description This course will develop your coding and problem-solving skills with a focus on data and data science.
 You will learn algorithm design as well as fundamental programming concepts such as data, selection, iteration and functional decomposition, data abstraction and organisation.
 You will build fundamental software development skills including the use of the Python programming language and tools, debugging, testing and fundamentals of good programming practice, style and design.